artemkv/artemkv.github.io/supervised_learning.md

 - Another generative learning algorithm
 - GDA tries to fit a Gaussian distribution to every class of the data, separately
-- We assume `p(x|y)` is a multivariate normal distribution in n dimensions
+- We assume `p(x|y)` is a multivariate normal distribution in `n` dimensions
 - We assume `p(y)` is Bernoulli
-- X is features of the dataset, e.g. weight, height etc., have to be real numbers
+- `X` is features of the dataset, e.g. weight, height etc., have to be real numbers
-- Y is a label of the class, e.g. 0 for "cat" and 1 for "dog", so naturally it is Bernoulli
+- `Y` is a label of the class, e.g. 0 for "cat" and 1 for "dog", so naturally it is Bernoulli
 - `p(x|Y=0)` is the PDF for cat's "features", `p(x|Y=1)` is the PDF for "dog's features" (both multivariate normal)
 - `p(y)` is the class prior, the PDF for Bernoulli on labels
-- We just write their standard, well-known PDFs, `p(x|y)` parametrized by vector of mu's and the covariance matrix, `p(y)` parametrized by p (vector of mu's and covariance matrix is just how the multivariate normal distribution is parametrized)
+- We just write their standard, well-known PDFs, `p(x|y)` parametrized by vector of `mu`'s and the covariance matrix, `p(y)` parametrized by `p` (vector of `mu`'s and covariance matrix is just how the multivariate normal distribution is parametrized)
 - Usually people use the same covariance matrix for both distributions, for simplicity, but you could use 2 different ones
 - Then we express the joint probability `P(X=x,Y=y)`, which will give us the expression for the likelihood
-- That done, we will fit the distributions to the data, using maximum likelihood principle; this will give us the values for all the mu's, sigma^2's and p
+- That done, we will fit the distributions to the data, using maximum likelihood principle; this will give us the values for all the `mu`'s, `sigma^2`'s and `p`
 - To do that, we take log of the likelihood, find a partial derivative with respect to each parameter, equal to 0 and find the expression for the parameter
-- The expressions for parameters that we derive this way turn out to be very unsurprising, e.g. p is a fraction of y = 1, mu is an average etc.
+- The expressions for parameters that we derive this way turn out to be very unsurprising, e.g. `p` is a fraction of `y = 1`, `mu` is an average etc.
 - Now we can now use Bayes rule to derive the posterior, `p(y|x)`, i.e. guess whether we see a cat or a dog
 - As usual, `p(y|x) = p(x|y)*p(y)/p(x)`
 - We could calculate `p(x) = p(x|Y=1)*P(Y=1) + p(x|Y=0)*P(y=0)`